Barnaby Conrad

-Barnaby Conrad, Jr. (March 27, 1922 – February 12, 2013) was an American artist, author, nightclub proprietor, bullfighter and boxer.
+Barnaby Conrad, Jr. (March 27, 1922 – February 12, 2013) was an American artist, author, nightclub proprietor, matador and boxer.

 Born in San Francisco, California, to an affluent family, Conrad was raised in Hillsborough.
 He spent a year at the Cate School in Carpinteria, California, before being sent east and graduating from the Taft School in Watertown, Connecticut, in the class of 1940.

 He attended the University of North Carolina, where he was captain of the freshman boxing team.
 He also studied painting at the National Autonomous University of Mexico, where he also became interested in bullfighting.
 After being injured in the bullring, he returned to college and graduated from Yale University in 1943.
 He wanted to join the Navy after Yale, but his bullfighting injury prevented that.

-Conrad was American Vice Consul to Seville, Málaga, and Barcelona from 1943-46.
+Conrad was American Vice Consul to Seville, Málaga, and Barcelona from 1943 to 1946.
 While in Spain, he studied bullfighting with Juan Belmonte, Manolete, and Carlos Arruza.
 In 1945 he appeared on the same program with Belmonte and was awarded the ears of the bull.
 He is the only American male to have fought in Spain, Mexico and Peru.
 After his stint in Spain, he moved for a time to Lima, Peru.
 He was known as "El Niño de California" ("The California Kid").

 In 1947, he worked as secretary to famed novelist Sinclair Lewis.
 Conrad published his first novel, The Innocent Villa, in 1948.
 It largely went unnoticed, but his second novel, Matador, sold 3,000,000 copies.